dttheme/MoodRing/README.md

 ## User Experience
 This application allows users to create a private account.
 Once logged in to their account, they are presented with a survey that asks them to rate their day on a 5 point scale, describe how they feel, what they did, and to include any notable details.
 The user can do this as many times as they would like.
 Once submitted, the user can then see their posts in the archive.
-Once they have a few posts, the user can look back at how they've felt on average and what activities or thoughts they associated with that day.
+Once they have several posts written, the user can look back at how they've felt on average and what activities or thoughts they associated with that day.

 ## Technical

 This application was built using mobile-first development.
 It is fully-responsive, adapting to mobile, tablet and desktop views.

-### Front-end
+### Front-End
 - HTML5
 - CSS3
 - JQuery